On balanced biregular cages: Preliminaries

 Let $u$ be a vertex and let ${\cal{T}}_{u}$ be a tree of depth $\frac{g-1}{2}$, rooted in $u$, with all the vertices of degree $k$ except the leaves.
 Notice that, if $G$ is a $k$-regular graph of odd girth $g$, then $G$ necessarily contains this tree, denoted by ${\cal{T}}_u$.
 On the other hand, if $g$ is even and $uw$ is an edge, then a Moore tree for even girth, denoted by ${\cal{T}}_{uw}$, consist of the edge $uw$ and two disjoint trees, ${\cal{T}}_u$ and ${\cal{T}}_w$ rooted in $u$ and $w$, respectively.
 Both ${\cal{T}}_u$ and ${\cal{T}}_w$ have depth $\frac{g-2}{2}$ and all the vertices have degree $k$, except the leaves.
 As before, if $G$ is a $k$-regular graph of even girth $g$, then $G$ must contain ${\cal{T}}_{uw}$.
 Counting the vertices of these Moore trees results in the following bound. \begin{theorem}[Moore bound, \cite{ExooJaj08}] Let $G$ be a $(k,g)$-graph with $k>2$.
 Then the order of $G$ is at least $n_0(k,g)$, where

 \end{theorem}}

-In this paper, we will study the \emph{balanced bipartite cages}, shorter the {\emph{babi-cages}, defined as follows:} \begin{definition} Let $1\leq r\leq s$ and $3\leq g$ be integers.
-An {\emph{$(r,s;g)$-balanced biregular graph}} is a graph of girth $g$ having degree set equal to $\{ r,s\} $ and satisfying the additional property that the number of vertices of degree $r$ equals the number of vertices of degree $s$.
+In this paper, we will study the \emph{balanced biregular graphs and cages}, defined as follows: \begin{definition} Let $1\leq r\leq s$ and $3\leq g$ be integers.
+An {\emph{$(r,s;g)$-balanced biregular graph}} (for short an $(r,s;g)$-babi-graph) is a graph of girth $g$ having degree set equal to $\{ r,s\} $ and satisfying the additional property that the number of vertices of degree $r$ equals the number of vertices of degree $s$.
 We denote it as $(r,s;g)$-babi-graph and call it, for short, a babi-graph.
 An $(r,s;g)$-{\emph{balanced biregular cage}} (for short an $(r,s;g)$-babi-cage) is an $(r,s;g)$-babi-graph of minimum order.
 Moreover, $n_{bb}(r,s;g)$ denotes the order of an $(r,s;g)$-babi-cage. \end{definition}

-In the first part of the paper (Sections 2 and 3), we introduce some basic concepts related to babi-graphs.
-Using the corresponding Moore trees, we give a general lower bound on the size of babi-graphs and present the babi-cages for $g=3$ and $4$.
-In the second part of the paper (Chapters 4 and 5), we consider constructions of babi-graphs with girth $5$ and $6$ mostly from incidence graphs of projective and biaffine planes.
-Our motivation comes from the fact that the incidence graphs of projective planes are known to be extremal with regard to the girth $6$.
+A significant part of our constructions uses the geometric properties of finite planes.
+Our motivation comes from the fact that the incidence graphs of projective planes are known to be extremal with regard to the $(k,6)$-graphs.
 An introduction to finite geometries and the detailed description of concepts we use can be found, for example, in \cite{KSz}.
 Here we give only the most necessary definitions.

 A finite projective plane of order $q$ has $q^2+q+1$ points and $q^2+q+1$ lines, and it satisfies the following four axioms: \begin{itemize} \item{\bf P1.} For any two distinct points, there is precisely one line that is incident with both points. \item{\bf P2.} For any two distinct lines, there is precisely one point that is incident with both lines. \item{\bf P3.} Each line is incident with exactly $q+1$ points. \item{\bf P4.} Each point is incident on exactly $q+1$ lines.. \end{itemize} For each prime power $q$, there exists $\mathrm{PG}(2,q)$, a projective plane of order $q$, that can be coordinatized by the elements of $\mathrm{GF}(q)$, the finite field of order $q$.
 All the known projective planes have prime power order.
 It is an open problem whether there is a projective plane whose order is not a prime power.